bhargabdhungel/CodingRounds/Google/Intern (2023)/special_subsequence.md

 ## Input Format

-- The first line contains an integer T, denoting number of test cases.
+- The first line contains an integer `T`, denoting number of test cases.

 - For each test case: